demiculus/demiculus.github.io/breaking.md

 14 Feb 2019 - Started practicing handstand on wall while switching between touching butt & touching feet.

+12 Mar 2019 - Flexed my shoulders before handstand and my position was much better

+12 Mar 2019 - Pushing my shoulders up causes my balance to be more controlled

+12 Mar 2019 - Handstand could be tiring because of my high blood pressure, need to check it out

 ### Toprock - Style

 26 Jan 2019 - Dancing with a chrunch position (knees 30%) looks better

 26 Jan 2019 - Only using legs doesn't look so good, always add arms

+### Webster

+9 Mar 2019 - Tried it for the first time on mattress.

+24 Mar 2019 - Chest should close with legs as tight as possible.
+Chest should go down.
+(Thanks [Rambo](https://www.instagram.com/ramboparkour/))

+24 Mar 2019 - Tense your left part as well as your right part (Thanks [Rambo](https://www.instagram.com/ramboparkour/))

 ### General